What is a non-competition contract?

 Both the employer and the employee often have clear interests, but they do not fail to add many false arguments.
 Case law contains a wide range of aspects that are taken into account by the court.
 Every argument that has ever been successful can help, and in these types of proceedings it often happens that a whole stack of arguments is used on both sides to get it right.
 In proceedings it is important to properly substantiate propositions with documents.
 Generally formulated arguments are easily passed.

+Do you have a question regarding non-compete clauses subject to Dutch employment law?
 We guide our clients in analyzing and subsequently resolving the case, whether by means of a settlement or procedure.
 Contact us without obligation.
 We do not charge any costs for briefly reviewing and discussing your situation with your.
 Our motto is not for nothing: "Your problem, our concern."

 Hein Kernkamp will gladly help you further.